SSWConsulting/SSW.Rules.Content/rules/search-employee-skills/rule.md

 ![Figure: Powershell - Adding “Blazor” to Jean’s skill list](extending-ad-6.png)

-OpenSearch is another solution, using the OpenSearch protocol you can [add external data sources to your SharePoint search results](https://docs.microsoft.com/en-us/sharepoint/search/understanding-result-sources-for-search)
+OpenSearch is another solution, using the OpenSearch protocol you can [add external data sources to your SharePoint search results](https://docs.microsoft.com/en-us/sharepoint/search/understanding-result-sources-for-search).

+::: greybox

 #### Suggestions to Microsoft: